Casella Waste Systems (CWST)

 Casella Waste Systems Trailing 12-Month EPS (Non-GAAP)

-We can take a deeper look into Casella Waste Systems’s earnings quality to better understand the drivers of its performance.
-As we mentioned earlier, Casella Waste Systems’s operating margin was flat this quarter but declined by 5 percentage points over the last five years.
-Its share count also grew by 30.8%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.
+Diving into Casella Waste Systems’s quality of earnings can give us a better understanding of its performance.
+As we mentioned earlier, Casella Waste Systems’s operating margin declined by 5.3 percentage points over the last five years.
+Its share count also grew by 25.2%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.
 Casella Waste Systems Diluted Shares Outstanding

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-In Q3, Casella Waste Systems reported adjusted EPS of $0.42, up from $0.27 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Casella Waste Systems’s full-year EPS of $1.38 to shrink by 13.1%.
+In Q4, Casella Waste Systems reported adjusted EPS of $0.30, down from $0.41 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
+Over the next 12 months, Wall Street expects Casella Waste Systems’s full-year EPS of $1.27 to grow 6%.

 9. Cash Is King